-- Article 5 para.
+- section 5 para.
 1 no. 2 of the Federal Immission Control Act (Bundes-Immissionsschutzgesetz), which obliges the operators of plants for which approval is required to take precautions against harmful environmental impacts and

-- The special precautionary duty in Article 5 para.
+- the special precautionary duty in section 5 para.
 2 of the Federal Water Act (Wasserhaushaltsgesetz) which obliges those who are potentially at risk from floods to take their own precautionary measures against deleterious consequences.

 The precautionary principle takes a particular form in the statutory principle of concern which is already enshrined in law.
 This can be found, for example, in section 32 and 48 of the German Federal Water Act, which set strict standards for the protection of surface waters and ground water in the granting of permits under the terms of laws pertaining to water.
 Statutory regulations, which must also be included even in the absence of a specific reference to precaution are, for example, the general duty of care in section 5 (1) of the German Federal Water Act and the responsibility for products contained in section 23 of the Circular Economy Act (Kreislaufwirtschaftsgesetz).
 The precautionary principle is also implemented by those rules which impose an obligation to take environmental protection into account in planning, such as, for example, the regulations governing strategic environmental impact assessments contained in the German Federal Act on the Assessment of Environmental Impacts (Gesetz über die Umweltverträglichkeitsprüfung).